As courses are reviewed regularly, the module list you choose from may vary from that shown below.

 not included in the fees so you would need to fund and organise your travel arrangements, but on the whole our placements

 Recent field trips have included:

 - visits to local cinemas (eg The Ultimate Picture Palace)

 - a week in New York, including the Museum of the Moving Image and NBC Studios

 - a week in Berlin during the Berlinale

 - the Cannes Film Festival in May.

-Your course tuition fee covers the cost of all mandatory field trips.
 The cost of an optional field trip is not included in your course tuition fee, and a separate fee will apply.
 Please contact our Enquiry Centre (see 'Contact us') if you would like more information about the field trip(s) on this course.